MohammadHajMahmoud/GSG-first-sprint/Day4.md

 ```
 - parameters are the input the function expects while arguments are the values called
 - when declaring a fucntion always use valid variabels
-- a function with no return statment doesnt give a vaue
+- a function with no return statment doesnt give a value
 ```javascript
 function printHello(){
   console.log("Hello:)